Arion ater: Ecology

 The black slug is mainly nocturnal and avoids exposure to sunlight, although in introduced areas, it has been observed to be active all parts of the day and night.
 It is omnivorous, eating carrion, fungi, animal feces, algae, lichen, and vegetation (living or decaying).
 These slugs prefer to eat on cloudy days or at night when temperatures are above 10 degrees Celsius.
 Mucus-production necessitates moist habitats, such as among leaf-litter, mosses, or fallen trees.
 Consequently, the black slug becomes most active after rainfall.
 A 1976 study compared black slug assimilation rates to that of similar slugs in the UK.
 The study determined the black slug feeds at similar rates to other European slugs (in terms of biomass), suggesting the black slug is an equally important decomposer/consumer in forest systems.
 The study theorized these high assimilation rates might result from abundant enzymes in slug digestive systems: amylase, invertase, cellulase, xylanase, and chitinase.
 The last might be especially indicative of how these slugs can consume large quantities of fungi such as Armillaria mellea.
-Microbiota within black slug digestive systems produce these enzymes—such as the bacteria that produce cellulose—enabling the slugs to break down lignocellulose.
+Microbiota within black slug digestive systems produce these enzymes—such as the bacteria that produce cellulase—enabling the slugs to break down lignocellulose.
 A recent study further explored Arion ater’s gut microbiome and discovered the black slug to have far more bacteria within its gut than did neighboring, northern European insects, including members of the orders Coleoptera, Isoptera, Orthoptera, and Diptera.
 This study learned the black slug’s gut microbiome to be functional at a wide range of temperatures and pH levels, and its results suggest that the mycobacterial culture may be uniform throughout the black slug’s gut and that Gammaproteobacteria composes most of this culture.
 This study contrasted its results to studies of North American black slugs that presented higher levels of cellulolytic activity at a narrower pH range.
 In summary, Arion ater can digest diverse food material such as cellulose because gut bacteria produce digestive enzymes.